Alaa-thr/megaventoryTest/README.md

 In this project there's 4 folders, earch one is for each services besides to the enums folder.

+index.ts FILE:
+    - has the tests of all the function in each service.

 PRODUCT:
     - Product Service:
         - we have 2 attributes: